CSC322-Grinnell/grantapp/README.md

 # README #

 This is a simple grant application management service for Greater Poweshiek Community Foundation.
 The purpose of this website is to allow users to upload their grant proposals to the site.
-Once submitted, secondary admins (a team of reviewers approved by GPCF) can rank proposals and provide optional feedback.
+Once submitted, secondary admins (the host or coordinator of a grant approved by GPCF super admins) can appoint certain users to be reviewers of proposals.
+Reviewers then rank proposals and can provide optional feedback to the submitter.
 An outdated/legacy version of the website is currently deployed at https://grant-app.herokuapp.com/

 ## Repository Properties ##